- Search The Registry

 *Abbie Mitchell was born on this date in 1884.
 She was a Black singer and actress.

-From the Lower East Side of New York City, she was the daughter of a Black African mother and a German Jewish father, both of who were musically talented.
+From the Lower East Side of New York City, she was the daughter of a black African mother and a white German Jewish father, both of who were musically talented.
 After completing her public school training in Baltimore, she began to study voice in New York in 1897.
-Lyricist, Paul L. Dunbar, and composer Will Marion Cook who cast her in their musical Clorindy, the Origin of the Cakewalk, recognized her talent.
+Lyricist Paul L. Dunbar and composer Will Marion Cook who cast her in their musical Clorindy, the Origin of the Cakewalk, recognized her talent.

 Years after returning to America, Mitchell took a position as head of the voice department at Tuskegee Institute; this did not keep her from singing in concert.
 She appeared in Coquette with Helen Hayes in Chicago in 1929 and at Town Hall in New York in 1931.
 Abbie Mitchell died in Harlem on March 16th, 1960.